Skip to main content

 • You can take a low-interest loan on 401(k) accounts, up to $50,000 or 50% of your account balance.
 Still, you will have to pay it back sometimes within 90 days but definitely within five years (this period may be extended if the money is used to buy a primary home) or at leaving that job, or it becomes taxable income.
 The payments will most likely be held back from your paycheck.
 Some plans don’t let you contribute to your account until the loan is paid back.
 Interest charges go directly back into your retirement account.
 4,[15]

 If you want to explore investment accounts for your business, Scarlet Oak Financial Services can be reached at 800.871.1219 , or you can contact us here.
-To sign up for our weekly newsletter with the latest economic news, click here.
+To sign up for our newsletter with the latest economic news, click here.

 Sources: